edgeless-project/SecureExecutor/README.md

 - Encryption during transfer: To ensure end-to-end secure execution, encryption should also be enabled during the transmission of data from the client to the enclave.

-- Evaluate the system while running different workflows that contain diverse functions (currently in progress).
+- ~~Evaluate the system while running different workflows that contain diverse functions.~~ Read [EDGELESS examples tested section](./doc/edgeless.md#examples-started-when-edgeless_node-executed-in-tee) to gain more information.

 ## Publication
 [Zenodo](https://zenodo.org/records/13986642) | [IEEE Xplore](https://ieeexplore.ieee.org/document/10679349)